 The "Exchange Traded Funds" ("ETFs" also known by the name of "Trackers") are relatively new financial instruments with an increasing volume of investments around the world.
 The main attribute of ETFs is that they combine some benefits of direct investment in equity securities listed on stock exchanges and which may be acquired intraday, with benefits similar with those of an indexed mutual fund, often with minor costs than those involved when investing on mutual funds.
-Currently there are approximately 500 Trackers in the world.
+Currently there are more than 1000 Trackers in the world.

 During the first quarter of 2002 the BMV implemented in Mexico the first IPO and operation of this type of instrument by listing Naftrac ISHRS, the first Title Referenced to Stocks (TRAC), which is a very similar instrument to those ETF’s traded on other markets.
 These instruments use as vehicle a trust investment that emits Certificates of Participation according to the amount and securities held under management, which are freely traded on the stock market.

 - You can buy or sell at any time during trading hours set by Stock Exchange.

 - The assets in the trust do not change, except for corporate events.

 - The TRAC’s stakeholders hold the economic rights in the stocks.

 - Combine the advantages of indexing investment with an underlying equity of the operation.

 - Allow the replication of an index without having to buy all assets.